 This high page register contains a single write-only control bit.
 A serial background command such as WRITE_BYTE must be used to write to SBDFR.
-Attempts to write this register from a user program are ignored.
+Attempts to write this register from your program are ignored.
 Reads always return 0x00.

-BDFR is writable only through serial background debug commands, not from user programs.
+1 BDFR is writable only through serial background debug commands, not from your programs.